-Who is required to complete Form 1310?
+Who isn't required to complete Form 1310?

 - the return includes a surviving spouse filing an original or amended joint return with the decedent, or